MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

     {
         [interface_name("Microsoft.Web.WebView2.Core.ICoreWebView2Environment22")]
         {
-            /// Create a `CoreWebView2FileSystemHandle` from a path that represents a Web
+            /// Creates a `CoreWebView2FileSystemHandle` object from a path that represents a Web
             /// [FileSystemFileHandle](https://developer.mozilla.org/docs/Web/API/FileSystemFileHandle).
             /// The `path` is the path pointed by the file and must be a syntactically correct fully qualified
             /// path but it is not checked here whether it currently points to a file.